SeiryuZ/HemeWeb/proposal/README.md

 being auditable and easily reproducible.
-Auditable as in the software can be peer-reviewed and audited to make sure it produce the correct result, while easily reproducible mean that the software can be easily re-run to make sure it produce consistent result.
+Auditable as in the software can be peer-reviewed and audited to make sure it produce the correct result, while easily reproducible mean that the software can be easily re-run to make sure it produce consistent result in different infrastructure.
 These aspects are important for the users, especially when HemeLB will be used to determine health and well-being of patients.
 Currently, HemeLB project have taken steps to be open and auditable by being developed openly in the public, and making